Tony Hughes (racing driver): Ginetta

 Hughes started circuit racing in 2007, competing in the Ginetta G20 Cup for Speedworks Motorsport.
-The following year he progressed to the Ginetta G50 Cup where he raced for three years.
+The following year, he progressed to the Ginetta G50 Cup where he raced for three years.
 He won the Chairman's Cup once in 2009 and three times in 2010.
 During the round at Snetterton he was involved in a heavy collision with the spinning car of Formula One engineer Adrian Newey who was competing as a guest driver.

 British Touring Car Championship

 Hughes driving the Speedworks Motorsport Toyota Avensis at Brands Hatch during the 2011 British Touring Car Championship season.

-For 2011 he stepped up to the British Touring Car Championship, competing NGTC Toyota Avensis for Speedworks.
+For 2011, Hughes stepped up to the British Touring Car Championship, competing NGTC Toyota Avensis for Speedworks.
 He finished 31st in the overall drivers' championship with a best race result of 14th at Oulton Park.

 Hughes confirmed he would return to Speedworks for the 2012 season driving alongside 2011 Ginetta GT Supercup champion Adam Morgan.
 He finished the season 25th in the drivers' standings with a best result of twelfth at Oulton Park.
-At the end of the season he announced his retirement from motor racing although he would remain involved with the Speedworks team.
+At the end of the season, he announced his retirement from motor racing although he would remain involved with the Speedworks team.